Skip to main content

 How much does manufactured home insurance cost in New York?

-Manufactured home insurance in New York typically costs $300-$1,500+ per year depending on the home's value, age, location, construction type (single-wide vs. double-wide), whether it's in a park or on private land, and your coverage limits.
+Manufactured home insurance costs in New York depend on the home's value, age, location, construction type (single-wide vs. double-wide), whether it's in a park or on private land, and your coverage limits.
 Homes on permanent foundations often qualify for lower rates.
+For pricing based on your specific home, schedule a consultation or call our office at 585-657-6101.

 What does manufactured home insurance cover?